hpc4cmb/toast-bench/README.md

 This benchmark script is testing a single TOAST workflow at different data volumes.
 There are hundreds of possible workflows, but we have tried to capture the relevant features in this one script.
-For each TOAST release, there will be improvements to both the software and there may also be changes to the benchmark script to attempt to make the results more meaningful and realistic.
+For each TOAST release, there will be improvements to the software and there may also be changes to the benchmark script to make the results more meaningful and realistic.

 This raises a critical reminder:  any benchmark results should be accompanied by the associated job log file, which includes information about the code version and